MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-unix-shell.md

 > `cd 'OneDrive - Cornell University/Desktop'`
 >
 > The apostrophes are necessary, because our file path has spaces in it, which Unix will otherwise interpret as separate arguments.
-> If you run `ls`, do you see the un-report folder now?
+> If you run `ls`, do you see the ontario-report folder now?
 {: .callout}

-How can we get into the `un-report` directory?
+How can we get into the `ontario-report` directory?

 ```
-cd un-report
+cd ontario-report
 ```
 {: .language-bash}

 We just went _down_ the directory tree again.

-Let's see what files are in `un-report`:
+Let's see what files are in `ontario-report`:
 ```
 ls
 ```